kazbatdriss1/ThinkertoyTransformer/README.md

-The content of resul.txt will be:
+The content of result.txt will be: